LeventeWolf/ConnectFour/README.md

 ## Configurations

-If the TOKEN "⬤" is wider than ascii characters, you can replace it with "O" in the board.h header.
+If the TOKEN "⬤" is wider than your ascii characters, you can replace it with "O" in the board.h header.